Brazel v The Harpur Trust Posted In: Case Law

 The claimant, a visiting music teacher, was employed by the respondent on a zero-hours contract, under which her weekly hours fluctuated, and she was required to take annual leave during the school holidays.

 The claimant’s contract of employment allowed for 5.6 weeks’ annual leave, mirroring her statutory entitlement.
-Instead of calculating the basis of her holiday pay by applying Regulation 16 Working Time
+Instead of calculating the basis of her holiday pay by applying Regulation 16 Working Time Regulations 1998 and section 224 Employment Rights Act 1996, the respondent calculated it on the basis of

 Already a subscriber?